Norman Stillman: Research and activities

 Stillman's current research projects are the Jewish Society and Community in North Africa in the Modern Period and Jewish and Islamic Languages as cultural phenomena.
 His research has included work on modern folk medicine, magic, and medieval pharmacology, which have been published in "The Language and Culture of the Jews of Sefrou", as well as in the Journal of the American Oriental Society, the Journal of the Economic and Social History of the Orient, and the Dictionary of the Middle Ages.
-He was editor of the journal of the Association for Jewish Studies from 1989-1999.
+He was editor of the journal of the Association for Jewish Studies from 1989 to 1999.
 Stillman teaches courses in Medieval Jewish History, Jewish Historiography, and the History of Judaism.
 In 2005, he held the Medieval and Renaissance Studies Committee annual public lecture of the Center for Arts and Humanities, University of Missouri.